t1oluwani/Portfolio/READme.md

 # Tioluwani Akinloye's Portfolio

-Welcome to Tioluwani Akinloye's portfolio!
-This document provides an overview of the portfolio website, including its features, technologies, and how to use or customize it.
+Welcome to my portfolio!
+This document provides an overview of the portfolio website, including its features, technologies.

 ## Overview